groonga/gcs.groonga.org/docs/install/index.md

 If you got {{ site.gcs_version }}, Groonga CloudSearch is installed successfully!
 Yey!

+Groonga CloudSearch Console (`gcs-console`), the administrative web interface server for Groonga CloudSearch is provided as a separated package from `gcs`.
+You can install it as follows:

+    sudo apt-get install -y -g gcs-console

+Now you can confirm the version of Groonga CloudSearch Console by the following command:

+    $ gcs-console --version
+    {{ site.gcs_console_version}}

+If you've got {{site.gcs_console_version}}, `gcs-console` is successfully installed!

 ### Service mode

 After installation, you can start the Groonga CloudSearch server as a service